jinyuliao/Grid/README.rst

 * Blueprint support
 * Editor integration
 * Customizable classes
+* PathGuide for rendering path

 QuickStart
 ----------

 * Implement IGridPawnInterface(C++) or GridPawnInterface(Blueprint) in your pawn class
-* Set your pawn's default controller to AAIController or its subclass [#f1]_
+* Set pawn's default controller to AAIController or its subclass [#f1]_
 * Add UGridNavigationComponent to your pawn [#f2]_
 * Spawn GridManager at game startup [#f3]_
-* Write you game logic, most function you need is in GridManager
+* Write game logic, most function you need is in GridManager

 Customizable Classes
 --------------------